Breaking the Chains: Understanding Coercive Control

 Legal Protection Against Coercive Control

-In NSW, coercive control was criminalized from July 2024, carrying penalties of up to 7 years imprisonment.
+In NSW, coercive control was criminalised from July 2024, carrying penalties of up to 7 years imprisonment.
 Queensland followed in March 2024 with even stronger penalties of up to 14 years imprisonment.
-Victoria addresses these behaviors under existing family violence laws, while South Australia is progressing draft legislation.
+Victoria addresses these behaviours under existing family violence laws, while South Australia is progressing draft legislation.
 Western Australia has announced a phased approach, and Tasmania, ACT, and NT cover aspects of coercive control under family violence legislation.

 These legal developments represent growing recognition of the serious harm caused by psychological abuse and control.